paulshryock/Eleventy-Starter/README.md

 # Eleventy Starter

 Fork this repository to start a new project with Eleventy, configured with pages, articles, projects, testimonials, and a JSON API.
-Includes prewritten `_layouts` and `_includes` markup.
+Includes prewritten `_layouts` and `_includes` markup, and an npm script to add new content types.
 Bring your own `_assets` and build pipeline.

 This is an open source project which uses the [The Hippocratic License][license].